-Absence of thirst is a lack of the urge to drink fluids, even when the body is low on water or has an excess amount of salt.
+Absence of thirst is a lack of the urge to drink fluids, even when the body is low on water or has too much salt.

-Not being thirsty at times during the day is normal, if the body does not need fluid replacement.
-But if you have a sudden change in the need for fluids, you should visit your health care provider right away.
+Not being thirsty at times during the day is normal, if the body does not need more fluid.
+But if you have a sudden change in the need for fluids, you should see your health care provider right away.

-As people age, they are less likely to notice their thirst and may not drink fluids when needed.
+As people age, they are less likely to notice their thirst.
+Therefore, they may not drink fluids when needed.

 Absence of thirst may be due to:

-Follow your health care provider's recommendations.
+Follow your provider's recommendations.

-Call for an appointment with your health care provider if you notice any abnormal lack of thirst.
+Call your health care provider if you notice any abnormal lack of thirst.

-The health care provider will take a medical history and perform a physical examination.
+The health care provider will take a medical history and perform a physical exam.

-Based on your evaluation and any tests, your health care provider will recommend treatment if needed.
+Your re provider will recommend treatment if needed.